Scalingo/documentation/_posts/platform/getting-started/2000-01-01-setup-ssh-linux.md

 ### Check everything is working

-Still in a git-bash terminal run the following command:
+In a terminal, run the following command (depending on [the region](https://doc.scalingo.com/platform/internals/regions) you need to access):

 ```bash
 $ ssh -T git@ssh.osc-fr1.scalingo.com
 ```

 or

 ```bash
 $ ssh -T git@ssh.osc-secnum-fr1.scalingo.com
 ```